rackerlabs/support-how-to/content/how-to/account-management/known-issues-and-suggested-workarounds-role-based-access-control-rbac/index.md

 ### Multiple Roles for One User

 You can only assign multiple roles for one user by using the [API](https://docs.rackspace.com/docs/).
-The Cloud Control Panel displays only the first role that is assigned to users that have multiple roles.
+The Cloud Control Panel or the dedicated hosting displays only the first role that is assigned to users that have multiple roles.

 #### Workaround